Ioannis Ragoussis Ph.D.

 The lab collaborates with companies such as Fluidigm, Agilent, Wafergen, 10X Genomics and Oxford Nanopore with further support from Compute Canada, CFI, Department of Defense and others.

-* Graduate course HGEN 400, Genetics in Medicine
+* Graduate course HGEN 400, Genetics in Medicine and the postgraduate course

 * Postgraduate cuurse HGEN 676, Laboratory Course in Genomics.For enquiries please email: email@example.com